dbojan/esplayer/README.md

 - put URLS to your playlist in Documents/esplayer.txt, or put m3u files in Documents folder (on android, on desktop put it next to appimage/exe file)

 #### features
-- written in kotlin multiplatform + exoplayer (android)
+- written in kotlin multiplatform + exoplayer
-- support for file/chanel tags, using channellist/osd menu, or remote color buttons (red, green,yellow, blue)
+- support for file/channel tagging, buttons on the remote (red, green,yellow, blue), or osd menu
 - custom remote buttons settings more info: [android_2](android_2.md)
 - export import tags and (book)marks from settings screen
 - multiple level for logging: off, level 2 only, all.